 In the 1980s and 1990s, Barry Manilow's success was mixed.
 His albums began to be less chart-topping, with works such as Manilow, Swing Street, and Barry Manilow reaching only numbers 40, 70, and 64 respectively.
 On the other hand, the 1980s saw Manilow gain immense popularity as a touring performer, both in the United Kingdom and the United States.
 He sold out the U.K.'s Royal Albert Hall five times and at least once at Wembley Arena and Blemheim Palace.
 Back in the U.S., a ten-night stretch of Barry Manilow concerts brought sold out crowds to Radio City Music Hall.
 During this period, he would often work with Mel Torme, Sarah Vaughn, and Dionne Warwick.
 Also during this time, he changed the type of music he played, first to jazz and blues with 2:00 AM Paradise Cafe, and in the '90s to cover music.

 While Barry Manilow on tour always drew audiences during this time, it took almost fifteen years for his albums to return to commercial success.
 Over the past couple years, Manilow has been quite busy.
 In 2006, he released The Greatest Songs of the Fifties; this greatest hits album debuted at number one and was his first number one album since Barry Manilow Live in 1977.
 Also during 2006, Manilow received an Emmy Award for a performance of his that was aired on PBS entitled Manilow: Music and Passion; the Music and Passion performance took place in Las Vegas.
 After receiving the Emmy Award for this performance, Manilow released a second album, The Greatest Hits of the Sixties.
-His latest album is The Greatest Love Songs of all Time, released in 2010.
+Since then he has released several more decade-themed albums plus several albums of new material.